19hours/sg-statutes/Acts/Income Tax Act.md

 ### Consent for prosecution

-101\.—(1) No prosecution shall be commenced in respect of an offence under section 37J, 45(5), 94, 94A, 95, 96 or 96A except at the instance or with the consent of the Comptroller or the Public Prosecutor.
+101\.—(1) No prosecution shall be commenced in respect of an offence under section 37IE, 37J, 45(5), 94, 94A, 95, 96 or 96A except at the instance or with the consent of the Comptroller or the Public Prosecutor.

 [37/75; 21/2003; 7/2007; 29/2010]

+[Act 2 of 2016 wef 11/04/2016]

-(2) The Comptroller may authorise either generally or specifically an officer to compound any offence under sections 37J (except subsection (4)), 45(5), 94, 94A, 95, 96 and 96A.
+(2) The Comptroller may authorise either generally or specifically an officer to compound any offence under sections 37IE, 37J (except subsection (4)), 45(5), 94, 94A, 95, 96 and 96A.

 [26/73; 37/75; 21/2003; 7/2007; 29/2010]

+[Act 2 of 2016 wef 11/04/2016]

 (3) No prosecution shall be commenced in respect of an offence under section 6, 97, 98 or 105M except at the instance or with the consent of the Public Prosecutor.